google/git-presubmit-linter/README.md

 This rule finds all filenames in provided files, such as documentation, and verifies that the file exists either in that directory or in general.

 If it is a URL, this script will check that the URL returns a `200` status code.
+If you also want to allow redirects to pass, use the flag `--allow-redirects`.

 `cat *.md | ./rules/path-exists.sh`

+`cat *.md | ./rules/path-exists.sh --allow-redirects`

 ## License
 See `LICENSE`.